 Census data is critical to our families and to future generations.

-Census data is used to determine healthcare, transportation, schools, affordable housing, and higher education that you children and future generations need to get a good start and be successful.
+Census data is used to determine healthcare, transportation, schools, affordable housing, and higher education that your children and future generations need to get a good start and be successful.

-- Data from the census are used to divide over $80 billion dollars of federal funding for important services, like schools, libraries, food stamps, and health care.
+- Data from the census are used to divide over $1.5 trillion dollars of federal funding for important services, like schools, libraries, food stamps, and health care.

 - Data from the census are also used to divide up political representation in Congress, in your state capitol, and in cities and towns across the country

 - A complete count means fair representation for your community.

 In 2020, the Census will be available to take online.

 For the first time, you will be able to complete your census form online.
 Most households will receive a letter inviting them to respond online, with a unique household ID and the web address of the official Census Bureau website.
 The internet self-response form is available in 12 non-English languages including Chinese (Simplified), Japanese, Korean, Tagalog, and Vietnamese.

 - Respond online.
 The Census Bureau will send you instructions and you will receive an official postcard with your household ID around mid-March 2020.
 Go to the official census website, enter your household ID, and then answer the questions.

 - Respond by phone.
 Call the Census Bureau to answer the census by phone and ask questions about the census.